Advantages of the 3D Manual Clutch Explained

 -

-Bikes and karts that are equipped with a centrifugal clutch cannot be bump started (pushing the bike until it starts).
-On race engines that do not have a pull start, this means buying an expensive remote starter to start the engine.
+Bikes and karts that are equipped with a centrifugal clutch cannot be bump-started (pushing the bike until it starts).
+Race engines that do not have a pull-start then need a remote starter.
 For motorized bicycle enthusiasts, a centrifugal clutch prevents the rider from pedaling to start the engine.

 -